 - Depth – look to see how detailed their past content is.
-I usually look for authors who write content that is at least 1000 words if not 2000.
+I usually look for authors who write content that is at least 1,000 words, if not 2,000.
 You can’t put much advice in a 400 word blog post, so avoid writers who are just trying to crank out content for links.

 Rule #2: Watch outgoing links

-This is probably that most tricky part about evaluating guest posts.
+This is probably the most tricky part about evaluating guest posts.
 Some blogs like Search Engine Watch are known for removing all links while other ones like Huffington Post keep almost every link you add.

 It doesn’t matter if those links go to the author’s site or even your competitors’ site.
-As long as the links help educate your readers, people will want to read your blog
+As long as the links help educate your readers, people will want to read your blog.

 Here’s a general guideline to follow: